 With only sixty year-round residents, it was an odd place to live in one’s twenties, so when I could, I travelled.
 I interned at the Royal Botanic Gardens, Kew, in England and was stationed in the herbaceous department, where I worked with alpines, but also begged my way into in the ‘order beds’, a floriferous area organized by genera.

 After Kew, I applied to study landscape architecture, but despite offers from Edinburgh and UBC, I changed tack after two life-changing events—enrolling in my first creative nonfiction workshop and having a baby boy.

 I sold my home on the island (which later became a quirky B&B/supper club!), and as a single mom tried gardening in various rental homes in Oak Bay, the most desperate of which involved filling huge tractor tires with soil.

-Green politics came next and the editorship of a museums magazine, but fast forward another ten years, past a MFA in creative nonfiction, more travel than was truly necessary, and I’m now settled back in my old neighborhood in zone 8.
+I ran for the Green Party provincially in 2001 and later for city council, then came next the editorship of a museums magazine…but fast forward another ten years, past a MFA in creative nonfiction, more travel than was truly necessary, and I’m now settled back in my old neighborhood in zone 8.
 I teach two courses I love at my alma mater: creative nonfiction and environmental writing.
-For more on my writing and teaching click here.

 I was married for the first time, to my long-time American beau, in 2014.
 At the end of my wedding night—a sultry summery one on Heidi’s family’s land on the Vineyard, I knew I wanted the next chapter of my life to bring together my loves—environmentalism, writing, flowers and plants.
 I feel grateful that 'Cultivated' has led me to explore my loves and deepen my sense of place.